-ny visitors to Prague are keen to sample local food and drink; one of the best ways to do so is at a farmer’s market, where a full range of local produce is on sale.
+Visitors to Prague are keen to try local food and drink; one of the best ways to do so is at a farmer’s market, where a full range of local produce is on sale.

 Farmer’s markets, where farmers and producers sell directly to the public, have become more and more popular in Prague since they first appeared a year ago.
 The markets are held across the city, in large public spaces, and mostly run from spring to the autumn, although the market at the Holešovice Tržnice holešovice markets is open throughout the year.
 And if you’re visiting Prague in the run-up to Christmas, look out for local products on sale at some of the city’s Christmas markets.